-The University has the right to inform subsequent placement supervisors/organizations of previous Fitness to Practise concerns for a student.
+The University has the right to inform subsequent placement supervisors/organizations of previous Fitness to Study concerns for a student.
 This would be done as a means of ensuring students who may be struggling in their practice gain any necessary support/supervision to ensure the students remain fit to practise and/or to protect the needs of vulnerable clients and staff of the placement organization.

-A Fitness to Practise decision and outcome can be appealed by students within 20 working days of the notice of the outcome.
+A Fitness to Study decision and outcome can be appealed by students within 28 days of the notice of the outcome.

-Full details of the Fitness to practise policy and Procedures can be found at https://ppl.app.uq.edu.au/content/3.30.14-fitness-practise
+Full details of the Fitness to practise policy and Procedures can be found at https://policies.uq.edu.au/document/view-current.php?id=141#major2

-Students at Risk Guidelines
+21.5 Students At-Risk Guidelines

-As discussed above, Fitness to Practise procedures have been put in place to support students, clients and supervisors in ensuring students become safe practitioners who exhibit professional behaviours that are considered appropriate both at the University and while on practical placements.
+As discussed above, Fitness to Study procedures have been put in place to support students, clients and supervisors in ensuring students become safe practitioners who exhibit professional behaviours that are considered appropriate both at the University and while on practical placements.

-As the spirit of the Fitness to Practise policy is to balance remediation and rehabilitation of unacceptable practise, it is important to ensure the early identification of issues which may lead to concerns and implement intervention strategies (remediation) to assist you as students to attain acceptable standards in all aspects of your practice.
+As the spirit of the Fitness to Study policy is to balance remediation and rehabilitation of unacceptable practise, it is important to ensure the early identification of issues which may lead to concerns and implement intervention strategies (remediation) to assist you as students to attain acceptable standards in all aspects of your practice.
 It is hoped that through early identification, referral of students for Fitness to Practise and the ensuing repercussions can be averted.

-As a result the Master of Counselling program has developed processes to provide a clear intermediate stage for addressing student difficulties in practicum before engaging The University of Queensland Fitness to Practice policy as outlined in Policy 3.30.14 Fitness to Practise http://ppl.app.uq.edu.au/content/3.30.14-fitness-practise.
+As a result the Master of Counselling program has developed processes to provide a clear intermediate stage for addressing student difficulties in practicum before engaging The University of Queensland Fitness to Study Policy as outlined in Supporting Students' Fitness to Study Policy.

 Specifically, these guidelines are utilised when your supervisor or academic/professional staff determines that you may be at risk of failing an assessment component of a placement, including but not limited to: a mid or end-point evaluation on placement, or when significant and repeated issues have been raised about your performance on placement.
-The Risk Guidelines may also be considered and implemented if a student shows behaviours/attitudes of concern to professional counselling practice in other courses of the MCouns program besides the placement course.
+The At-Risk Guidelines may also be considered and implemented if a student shows behaviours/attitudes of concern to professional counselling practice in other courses of the MCouns program besides the placement course.
 These guidelines seek to address issues of competence and concerns relating to client and public safety.
-Where possible, academic performance will be managed using the relevant University Rules and Policies
+Where possible, academic performance will be managed using the relevant University Rules and Policies.

-Student at Risk Guidelines relevant to you as a student are detailed for you below: Where concerns regarding your fitness to practice are identified, the following process shall ensue:
+Guidelines for Students where Placements are Deemed at Risk relevant to you as a student are detailed for you below:

-1. The originator(s) of the concern in conjunction with your supervisor if you are on placement (if not your supervisor him or herself) will complete a Cause for Concern Report.
+- Where concerns regarding your fitness to study as to placement are identified, the following process shall ensue: - 1.
+The originator of the concern in conjunction with the student's supervisor (if not the supervisor) will complete a Cause for Concern Report.